 Getting Your NYS Driver's License Back

 Outside of fines, probation and potential jail time, perhaps the greatest inconvenience associated with a DWI charge is the loss of your driver’s license.
 In certain instances, you may be able to receive a conditional or hardship driver’s license.
 New York law only allows for drivers to obtain a hardship or conditional driver’s license under certain circumstances.
-To learn more about your options and the defense of your DWI or DWAI charges, contact Greenspan & Greenspan.
-We can discuss the process of getting your New York state driver’s license back.

 When Can I Get A Conditional License?